 The Bottom Line

-If the lawyer either didn’t do much work, or was fired for what seems like good cause, then your new lawyer has a strong argument against your former lawyer that their lien should be resolved for very little money.
+If the lawyer either didn’t do much work, or was fired for what seems like good cause, then your new lawyer has a strong argument against your former lawyer that their lien should be resolved for very little or no money.
 Therefore, usually the risk of getting too little money for a moderate to high value injury or accident case, if the lawyer is not doing his job properly, outweighs the risk that the former lawyer will try to get more money for his lien.
 On the other hand, if your former lawyer has already done a lot of work, done nothing wrong, or already received a good value offer on the case, then negotiating his future lien would be much more difficult, so less of a good idea.

 Since there are so many factors involved, the best solution is to call another lawyer, and get a second opinion.
 I strongly discourage anyone from making such a serious decision without talking to another lawyer first.

-Call Or Text 24 Hr Attorney Hotline
+Text or Call 24 Hr Attorney Hotline (407) 803-2139

 Top Ten Ways To Get The Most Money From Your Case